DevanDinesh45/Dashboards/README.md

-# Netflix-Dashboard
+# Dashboard
-It is an description of different visualizations of Netflix's movies dataset.
+It is an description of different visualizations of Datasets.